jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 df.index.to_series().diff().value_counts()
 ```

 There are a few records that are not 5min.
-Ddo you know where the values of `0 days 01:05:00` and the duplicate entries with `0 days 00:00:00` are coming from?
+Do you know where the values of `0 days 01:05:00` and the duplicate entries with `0 days 00:00:00` are coming from?

 ```{code-cell} ipython3
 df.describe()